Things to Do in Lake Como in May

 Weigh the advantages and considerations before booking

-- + The lake’s thermometer reads 18°C (64°F) in May—warm enough for the season’s first plunge without jostling for towel space.
-Lido di Lenno’s beach clubs unlock their gates around 15 May; until Italian schools let out in June, the cedar decks feel like your private dock.
+- + Lake Como's water temperature reaches 18°C (64°F) in May; warm enough for the season's first plunge without jostling for towel space.
+Lido di Lenno's beach clubs unlock their gates around 15 May.
+Until Italian schools let out in June, the cedar decks feel like your private dock.

 - + Ferry timetables switch to summer frequency on 1 May, handing you the full lake on an off-season budget.
 The fast boat from Como to Bellagio trims the winter milk-run to 45 minutes, and most restaurants still seat walk-ins without the June reservation scramble.